 Determine Which Approved Request You Need to Deny

-The first step in denying a time-off request that has already approved is determining which request needs to be denied.
-You can do this by clicking into the “Time Off” tab and then changing the filter on the “Requests” section to display the “Approved” requests.
+The first step in denying time-off requests that have already been approved is to determine which request needs to be denied.
+You can do this by clicking into the “Time Off” tab and then clicking on the "Approved Days" sub-tab.